 This time, you visit your doctor who tells you that you have five to ten years left to live.
 The good part is that you won’t ever feel sick.
 The bad news is that you will have no notice of the moment of your death.
 What will you do in the time you have remaining to live?
 Will you change your life, and how will you do it?

 What if life sped the clock up?
 You had a plan to reach financial independence in 12 years, but now you only have 5 to 10 years left on this earth.
 How does this change things for you?
+That’s all wrapped into kinder question 2.

 For me, it placed a higher importance on today.
 Waiting to “live the good life someday” is no longer acceptable when our timeline no longer extends to what “someday” was supposed to be.
+We can and should live the good life today.

 I encourage you to sit down and to figure out what your ideal life looks like now so that you can take steps toward pursuing it today.
 All the while, the hope is that you are creating a financial plan that allows you to continue to live it every day from here on out.